1980s in Japan: Cinema, television, and video

-NHK started experimental broadcasting of TV program using the BS-2a satellite on May, 1984.
+NHK started experimental broadcasting of TV program using the BS-2a satellite in May 1984.
 The satellite BS-2a was launched in preparation for the start of full scale 2-channel broadcasts.
 Broadcasting Satellite BS-2a was the first national DBS (direct broadcasting satellite), transmitting signals directly into the home of TV viewers.
 One of the three transponders malfunctioned 2 months after launch (March 23, 1984) and a second transponder malfunctioned 3 months after launch (May 3, 1984), so the scheduled satellite broadcasting had to be hastily adjusted to test broadcasting on a single channel.

 Later, NHK started regular service (NTSC) and experimental HDTV broadcasting using BS-2b in June 1989.
 Some Japanese producers of home electronic consumer devices began to deliver TV sets, VCRs and even home acoustic systems equipped with built-in satellite tuners or receivers.
 Such electronic goods had a specific BS logo.

+Music

+During the 1980s, Japan had the second largest music market in the world.
+Idols included Seiko Matsuda, Akina Nakamori, Hiroko Yakushimaru, Yōko Oginome, Yoko Minamino, Chisato Moritaka and Wink.
+Artists in the new music genre included Saki Kubota.
+Rock bands included Rebecca and the Southern All Stars.
+Artists in the techno-pop genre included Yellow Magic Orchestra.
+The song "Hana" (1980) by Shoukichi Kina, was a hit overseas, and sold 30 million copies.
+Eiichi Ohtaki released A Long Vacation.

 Demographics

 Two cities were named designated cities during the 1980s: Hiroshima in 1980, and Sendai in 1989.